ret2libc/ctfs/csaw2016/tutorial/README.md

 ```

 So it seems like we have to do ret-to-libc/ROP and to bypass the canary.
 ASLR,
-even if not enabled on the server (it can be checked easily by connecting multiple
+even if enabled on the server, is not a problem because the service implement
-times to the server and using the first menu option), wouldn't be a problem
+the socket/accept/fork itself and doesn't re-randomize on each fork, so the
+addresses are always the same and they can be seen with the `Manual` function
-because of the `Manual` function that can leak an address inside the libc.
+that can leak an address inside the libc.

 By decompiling the function related to the `Practice` functionality we get:
 ```C